-Australia established diplomatic ties with the People’s Republic of China in 1972.
-Since then, both governments have been building relations and strengthening cooperation on important shared interests.
+Australia and the People’s Republic of China established diplomatic ties in 1972.
+Since then, both governments have been committed to building relations and strengthening cooperation on important shared interests.

 In 2014, Australia and China agreed to elevate the relationship to a Comprehensive Strategic Partnership.
 In 2015, they signed the China-Australia Free Trade Agreement, paving the way for the strong commercial relationship that continues to benefit both countries today.